rust-lang/cargo/src/doc/src/reference/registry-web-api.md

 using the [`cargo login`] command, or by passing the token on the command-line.

-Responses use the 200 response code for success.
+Responses use a 2xx response code for success.
 Errors should use an appropriate response code, such as 404.
 Failure
 responses should have a JSON object with the following structure: